kvfi/old_kvfi/resources/files/misc/intro.md

 ![“Cat passes Turing test.”](/static/images/cartoon4.jpg){.fright}
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This site is a semi-personal [knowledge base](./About) I've been building for the last 12 years.
-Parts of it are public and others are private.
-I mostly write about science, philosophy and programming.
-This is not a [blog](https://en.wikipedia.org/wiki/Blog), it's a open journal I use to share information and various thoughts.
-I'm known for being radical towards Internet privacy and online freedom.
+Parts of it are public and others are kept private for very obvious reasons.
+I write about everything I find interesting or worth taking a look at.
+Altough it resembles it, this is not a [blog](https://en.wikipedia.org/wiki/Blog)&mdash; at least don't call it so.
+It's an open journal I use to gather information and miscelenous thoughts on various topics.

 Anyway, you're most welcome.
+If you happen to have a question or remark, please do [contact me](./About#contact).